-Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline culturally relevant teaching strategies 1.5 a) 1:1 Mobile Devices TK-8 (Chromebooks) b) Digital Citizenship lessons c) Cyber Security Plan - Phishing Tests for Staff a) 100% of students have access to a 1:1 device (TK-6 in the classroom and 7-8 in the classroom) b) 2 Common Sense Digital Citizenship lessons per grade level c) Ensure security through the Cyber Security Plan currently 0% of our staff has engaged in Phishing Tests a) Maintain 100% of students to have access to a 1:1 device (TK-6 in the classroom and 7-8 in the classroom) and increase the rate of take home access based on student need and parent request b) Increase to 6 Common Sense Digital Citizenship lessons per grade level c) Maintain up to data security measures through revisions to our Cyber Security Plan with 90% engaged in Phishing Tests and only 5% click on Phishing Test.
-1.6 Broad Course of Study opportunities for students including unduplicated students a) Credentialed PE teachers and PE assistants providing PE to improve physical a) Maintain credentialed PE teachers and PE assistants
+Metric # Metric Baseline Year 1 Outcome Year 2 Outcome Target for Year 3 Outcome Current Difference from Baseline materials in the 25- 26 SY. d) Culturally relevant instruction, <1% have been formally trained 1.5 a) 1:1 Mobile Devices TK-8 (Chromebooks) b) Digital Citizenship lessons c) Cyber Security Plan - Phishing Tests for Staff a) 100% of students have access to a 1:1 device (TK-6 in the classroom and 7-8 in the classroom) b) 2 Common Sense Digital Citizenship lessons per grade level c) Ensure security through the Cyber Security Plan currently 0% of our staff has engaged in Phishing Tests a) 100% of students have access to a 1:1 device (TK-6 in the classroom and 7-8 in the classroom) b) 3 Common Sense Digital Citizenship lessons per grade level c) Ensure security through the Cyber Security Plan currently 15% of our staff has engaged in Phishing Tests and 9.2% clicked on Phishing Test a) Maintain 100% of students to have access to a 1:1 device (TK-6 in the classroom and 7-8 in the classroom and 7-8 in the classroom) and increase the rate of take-home access based on student need and parent request b) Increase to 6 Common Sense Digital Citizenship lessons per grade level c) Maintain up to data security measures through revisions to our Cyber Security Plan with 90% engaged in Phishing Tests and only 5% clicked on Phishing Test. a) maintained b) increased by 1 lesson per grade level c) increase of 15% staff engaged with 9.2% clicked on Phishing Test